Help and FAQs

 What is a Gift Enclosure?

-A Gift Enclosure an take many forms.
+A Gift Enclosure can take many forms.
 The simplest version is a Calling Card where the name appears top center to allow for a very brief note and would come with a small envelope.
-We have two sizes of Gift Enclosures with envelopes: our size #124 (3-1/2" x 2") and our size #140 card (3-1/4" x 2-3/8").
+Gift Enclosures are our size #124 (3-1/2" x 2") card and are available with envelopes.

 What is a Gift Tag?